DavidMoritz/rcv/README.md

 Another thing it works really well for voting for more than one position.
 Everyone’s vote is still counted as one vote, but if their first choice is elected, then a portion of their vote goes to second place.
 To better illustrate this point, there is a video that describes the use of ranked choice voting in the Animal Kingdom:

 Click here to watch <https://youtu.be/l8XOZJkozfI>

+## Contributing

+If you are interested in joining the cause and contributing, give me a shout @